 Online Microbiology for Health Professions

-Online microbiology is a one-semester course with a virtual laboratory designed to meet the microbiology prerequisite for students who are applying for admission to health profession programs.
+This online microbiology class is a one-semester course designed to meet the microbiology prerequisite for students who are applying for admission to health profession programs.
 Most students taking this course will have an undergraduate degree.
-Online microbiology will emphasize the concepts that are a necessary groundwork for courses the student will take in their professional studies, and will also emphasize medically important bacteria, fungi, helminths, protists, and viruses.
+This Microbiology course online will emphasize the concepts that are a necessary groundwork for courses the student will take in their professional studies, and will also emphasize medically important bacteria, fungi, helminths, protists, and viruses.

 Topics covered in Microbiology for the health professions include: